In 1832, the ravaging finger of cholera hit every home and house in the great city of Paris.

 Through the thousands of favors, cures, and conversions this medal has obtained, it quickly acquired its popular name.
 And so it was that on my visit to the Rue de Bac I found myself graciously received by the Mother Superior, who allowed me to photograph evidence of the many prodigies that have occurred through the Miraculous Medal.

-The kind sister who was assigned to accompany me through the convent told me of a recent miracle that cannot be left unrepeated.
+The kind sister who was assigned to accompany me through the convent told me of a recent miracle I cannot refrain from sharing.
 When telling it, she lowered her voice as if releasing a state secret; she was apprehensive since the Church had not yet officially accredited this latest phenomenon.

 It all began when a Brazilian couple visited the Rue de Bac.